Luscieu/obsidian/Fall 2025/Sociology1025/Social Interaction & Social Structure.md

 - we can only see the world as we feel and interpret it, not how the world actually is
 - interacting within a pre-defined social structure is what develops our understanding of our reality
 - the extent to which a group can define social structure and reality reflects the group's power
+	- to create a fictional structure that all people can believe in allows us to cooperate and binds us together, allowing us to have a shared reality, whereas other animals communicate solely to describe reality
+		- e.g. money/currency

 ##### Social Interaction:
 how "role performers" act in relation to others